SebastianWendel/astack/README.md

 # Description #

-Atlassian is the industrie leader for Software development and collaboration tools for teams, from startup to enterprise.
-And as Web applications become more critical to business functions we need to enshure that this infrastucture is configured propperly and not leave any bugs what are already fixed.
-So keep it to up to date and do it always the same way so your infrastucture stayes consistance.
+Atlassian is the industry leader for Software development and collaboration tools for teams, from startup to enterprise.
+And as Web applications become more critical to business functions we need to ensure that this infrastructure is configured properly and not leave any bugs what are already fixed.
+So keep it to up to date and do it always the same way so you're infrastructure stays consistent.

-This Project astack4atlassian is a simple bash script to secure deploying and updating Atlassians developer applications in less than five minutes.
+This Project astack4atlassian is a script to secure deploying and updating Atlassians developer applications in less than five minutes.

-For more Information to Atlassians Produrcts please visit http://www.atlassian.com .
+For more Information to Atlassians Produrcts please visit: http://www.atlassian.com

 # Features #

 ## Dependencies ##
-By default the following system packages will be manadget:
+By default the following system packages will be managed:
 * Apache Webserver
 * Postfix Mail Server
 * MySQL Database Server

-The script install and update the runtime envirement:
+The script install and update the runtime environment:
 * Oracle Java JVM > 1.7

 The script install and update the database driver: